-As developers continue to adopt the mindset of “focus on the code, not the infrastructure,” migrating to cloud development takes this one step further.
+Developers continue to adopt the mindset of “focus on the code, not the infrastructure.”
+Migrating to cloud development takes this one step further.
 By nature, it eliminates a lot of the existing friction that typically comes when writing code, while also introducing a smooth developer experience, integrations, and security at a scale that previously wouldn’t be possible.

 If you’re looking for a cloud development platform, try our favorite (and our own), Coder.

 We’re pretty excited about how our cloud development platform can change the software development landscape, and if you'd like to help make that vision a reality, we are also hiring.